johno/pixyll/_posts/2022-01-04-sole_proprietrship_vs_llc.md

 #### Name Your LLC

 When coming up with a name it’s important that it is unique.
-You can check the availability of the name you have in mind by doing a quick name search onine.
+You can check the availability of the name you have in mind by doing a quick name search online.

 #### File for an EIN

 EIN stands for Employer Identification Number.
-This is basically an ID number for your business.
+This is an ID number for your business.

 An EIN is necessary for you to pay taxes, open a business bank account, and complete the rest of the registration process.